Consistency training III: An engineer's guide to the literature

 PIRL.
 Consistency training with NCE objective where different views are different jigsaw permutations.
 Motivation was to demonstrate the superiority of consistency training vs pretext tasks in a fair bake off, hence the jigsaw data aug.
 Consistency training wins.
 “Such losses encourage networkφθ(·)to learn image representations that contain information ontransformationt, thereby encouraging it to maintain infor-mation that is not semantically relevant”

 shuffles the image jigsaw-style to do a fair bake-off with old-school pretext task training.
-The original work in consistency training from Becker and Hinton Self-organizing neural network that discovers surfaces in random-dot stereograms (1992)
+The original work in consistency training from

 ———————–